fbpx

 What to Expect with End-Stage Renal Disease

 As renal function deteriorates, patients may need dialysis more frequently, which usually takes up most of the care routine.
 The sessions may take place multiple times a week, several hours a day.
 As toxins build up in the body, patients start experiencing persistent itching, muscle cramps, and difficulty breathing.
+Experiencing kidney failure near death can be an overwhelming and distressing situation for both patients and their families, requiring immediate medical attention and compassionate care.
 Hospice teams are trained to manage these symptoms to provide comfort and comprehensive support.

 Emotional and psychological support is also crucial at this stage.
 Patients are facing a terminal illness, so anxiety and depression are inevitable.
 Family caregivers, supported by hospice palliative care teams, must provide love, support, and daily care to their loved ones.
 This ensures that the patient’s quality of life remains as high as possible.

-What Are the Signs of Death from Kidney Failure?
+What are the Signs of Dying from Kidney Failure?

 Symptoms of End-Stage Renal Failure Before Death